willwade/ppmpredictor/data/README.md

    - Use training text for character-level predictions
    - Use lexicon for word completion
    - Together they provide the best results
+5. **Adaptive updates**
+   - Set `adaptive: true` when creating the predictor to learn from confirmed text as users type
+   - Call `predictor.addToContext(confirmedText + ' ')` after the user commits input
+   - Persist accepted text if you want the model to keep learning across sessions

 ## File Formats